WebG1itch/FPSPracticeSource/README.md

 I should preface this document by saying all of the assets in here are definitely placeholder assets (as if it wasn't obvious just looking at them haha).
 I wanted to focus more on the actual technical programming for framework of this project before moving on to the art/look and feel.
 Most of the art is in a "good enough" state for testing purposes until I find the time to work on the visual side.

+This project was built in Unreal Engine 5 prioritizing optimization, so almost everything added was done in C++ to keep runtime as fast as possible.

 Let's start from the beginning - what does the player experience when opening the game?
 Upon startup, the user is greeted with a main menu level that has a few options along the left (play, practice, settings, and exit) along with their profile in the top left corner.
 Their character is standing on the right side in one of a few poses with a procedural breathing animation to bring a little bit of life to the screen.
 There's also music playing in the background but, of course, you can't hear that in the gif.